Elevate your content with HubSpot Marketing Hub for content marketing. Discover how our strategies and HubSpot's tools drive success.

 Admit it, you saw this one coming.

-Don’t worry, we’re not going to inundate you right now...that’s for another post, on another day.
-For our purposes here and now, what you need to know is that social media is here to stay, and that it is an extremely powerful way to extend your reach and promote your content.
+Don't worry, we won't inundate you right now... that's for another post on another day.
+For our purposes here and now, you need to know that social media is here to stay and is an extremely powerful way to extend your reach and promote your content.

 Posting is easy with the myriad of automation tools that exist.
 You can line up your content to be posted on a regular schedule.
 Then, using a platform like Buffer or Hootsuite, you can repost this content to your chosen social media channels.
 You can even schedule to repost these items several times over the first day or two, increasing your reach and promoting your content even further.

-What you need to remember among all this automation is to be present.
-You want to interact in real time with your followers.
-Should someone share your new content, you want to be sure to thank them that same day to stay fresh and relevant in their minds.
+What you need to remember in all this automation is to be present.
+You want to interact in real-time with your followers.
+Should someone share your new content, you want to thank them for that same day to stay fresh and relevant in their minds.

-Mutual promotion matters, so along with these tips, remember to like and share other creator's content that is relevant to your audience.
+Mutual promotion matters, so along with these tips, remember to like and share other creators' content relevant to your audience.
 This will expand your reach, improve your relationships, and multiply the impact of your blog promotion activities.